embvm/embvm-core/docs/development/developer_guide.md

 * An instance can be copied without creating a new instance
     * Instead, the instance can be "copied" by copying a reference to the existing instance
-    * Because the reference is smaller than the instance, memory usage is reduced and perforamnce is increased
+    * Because the reference is smaller than the instance, memory usage is reduced and performance is increased
 * Concurrent threads or processes can share immutable instances without the need for locking
 * We are far less concerned about the coupling of immutable instances.